Funeral Directors Category: East of England

 - Parking – There is a car park above the premises, and up to 16 spaces can be allocated to families using Southgate and Roberts for a service.
 Other car parks are nearby.

 Liam and Matt are exceptional funeral directors and Southgate and Roberts is an exceptional business.
 Down to earth, personable, capable and caring, Matt and Liam will stand alongside you and support you every step of the way.
+Darren is learning from them both, and emulating their highest of high standards, and together the trio offer the people of Ipswich superb, personal service when it is most needed.

-Their combined 50 years of personal experience, their attention to detail and their thorough, thoughtful approach ensures that the service you will receive will be second to none.
+Liam and Matt’s combined 50 years of personal experience, their attention to detail and their thorough, thoughtful approach ensures that the service you will receive will be second to none.
 They see themselves as event planners, not just typical funeral directors, but they bring with them all the quality of years learning how to do funerals perfectly.

 Any decisions you take on engaging the services of a funeral director should be based on your views and research.
 You should not rely solely upon the views and opinions offered by us.